 A tricky yet fantastic aspect of scholastic chess in Oregon is that there are really four different entities that offer chess on a regular basis; three of them have a scholastic “state tournament.”
-The best place to watch for events is the NWSRS event calendar; just pay attention to locations of events, as about 70% of the posted events are in Washington state; Green ones are always Oregon, though there are also some other Oregon events that aren’t green.
+The best place to watch for events is the NWSRS event calendar; just pay attention to locations of events, as about 70% of the posted events are in Washington state.
+Green ones are always in Oregon, though there are also some other Oregon events that aren’t green.

-Many years ago, under the impetus of Washington State parents, scholastic events in the northwest diverged from USCF events because there was a feeling that people didn’t want to have students have to pay USCF dues to get a rating, etc. Hence the NWSRS, which is a rating system that’s free and is the source of ratings for most scholastic events in the northwest (some of which will dual-rate, both NWSRS and USCF).
+Unlike in a lot of states, where the USCF-affiliated events and tournaments are the primary source of scholastic chess, that’s not really the case here.
+Many years ago, under the impetus of Washington State parents, scholastic events in the Northwest diverged from USCF events because there was a feeling that people didn’t want to have students have to pay USCF dues to participate in tournaments and get a rating.
+Hence the NWSRS, which is a volunteer-run rating system that’s free and is the source of ratings for most scholastic events in the Northwest (some of which dual-rate, submitting event results to both NWSRS and USCF).
 Players coming from out of state should note to the TDs at their first tournament that they have an established rating in USCF (if they do), and the NWSRS rating will thereafter sync up to their USCF rating (though never down, though the details here are a little complicated).